Premium windsock for Paragliding, Hang Gliding, & Skydiving

 NOTE: THE ORANGE COLOR OF THE SOCK MAY VARY SLIGHTLY FROM THE PHOTOS HERE, DEPENDING ON OUR FABRIC SUPPLIER.

 Marilyn Robinson at work in her shop – working on a 1,000' streamer for an air show.
-She has assisted in the training of pilots for over 15 years and knows that setting up to land as far away as possible is vitally important to pilots – and why she created this windsock.
+She has assisted in the training of pilots for over 15 years and knows that setting up to land as far away as possible is vitally important to pilots and skydivers – and why she created this windsock.

 Accessories needed for the windsock (do it yourself)